reduxjs/redux/docs/tutorials/fundamentals/part-5-ui-and-react.md

 :::

-This selector will cause the component to _always_ re-render:
+For example, passing this selector to `useSelector` will cause the component to _always_ re-render, because `array.map()` always returns a new array reference:

 ```js
 // Bad: always returning a new reference